TN 31 (08-05)

 When an application is filed in an FSP, it includes a report with the claim showing:

 Develop for all possible evidence of identity and evaluate it carefully to establish identity.
-Evaluate the FSP's report considering the other evidence in file.
+Evaluate the report from the Federal Benefits Unit (FBU) or the report from the Foreign Service Post the Regional Federal Benefits Officer (RFBO) requested, and considering the other evidence in file.

-Develop for other evidence (including that from U.S. sources) or ask the FSP to undertake additional development to resolve any discrepancies.
+Develop for other evidence (including that from U.S. sources) or ask the RFBO to undertake additional development to resolve any discrepancies.

-In requesting additional FSP development, give a detailed explanation of the problem and the development needed.
+In requesting additional development, give a detailed explanation of the problem and the development needed.